Career change is more complex now with online visibility required, particularly on the most important social network for professionals — LinkedIn.

 For example, if you are an accountant who has decided to go into IT (starting with the financial applications), your profile needs to show that, while you have a background in accounting, you are an IT professional.

-Editing Your LinkedIn Profile by Section
+Editing Your LinkedIn Profile and Headline by Section (Plus Examples)

 A section by section review – starting from the top: